Rod Vilhauer for Frisco Mayor — Campaign Logo

 HELP ROD WIN THIS RACE

 This campaign is powered by Frisco families — not developers, not PACs, not special interests.
-Every dollar goes directly to reaching voters and winning on May 2nd.
+Every dollar goes directly to reaching voters and winning the runoff on June 13.

 Every $50 puts a yard sign in a Frisco neighborhood.
 Every $100 reaches 500 voters online.